Presumption; or, the Fate of Frankenstein

-Presumption; or, the Fate of Frankenstein is an 1823 play in three acts by Richard Brinsley Peake based on the 1818 novel Frankenstein; or, The Modern Prometheus by Mary Shelley.
-It is the first recorded theatrical adaptation of the novel and had 37 performances during its original run.
-It was revived at the English Opera House until at least 1850.
+Presumption; or, the Fate of Frankenstein is an 1823 play in three acts by Richard Brinsley Peake loosely based on the 1818 novel Frankenstein; or, The Modern Prometheus by Mary Shelley.
+It is the first recorded theatrical adaptation of the novel.
+The popularity of the play, which was performed thirty-seven times at the English Opera House in the West End during the 1823 season, caused a second printing of Shelley's novel and a proliferation of other theatrical adaptations.

 The play marks the first recorded appearance of Victor Frankenstein’s servile assistant character, who is known commonly in pop culture as Igor.
 Here, the character is named 'Fritz', just as he is named in the 1931 film adaptation.
 Such a character does not exist in the original novel.
+Peake also wrote the famous line, "It lives!"

-Mary Shelley attended the play in London during its original run.
-It was the only adaptation of Frankenstein Shelley saw during her lifetime.
+On 29 August 1823, Shelley attended the play in London during its original West End run.
+It was the only known adaptation of Frankenstein Shelley saw during her lifetime, and she would write that its success solidified her status as someone "famous."

 Background

-Because Charles II had only awarded royal patents allowing for the staging of plays to the "Theatres Royal" (the Theatre Royal, Drury Lane and the Royal Opera House at Covent Garden) all the other theatres, even in 1823, could only perform melodramas, burlesque, pantomimes, puppet theatre, musical entertainments, and spectacles.
-This meant that Peake's Presumption had to include music, pantomime and spectacle in order for it legally to be staged.
-Thus, the play had songs that the Creature could react to, pantomime as the Creature was mute and spectacle in the form of an avalanche in the finale.
+After the Restoration in 1660 and the lifting of the Puritan ban on London theatre, royal patents allowing for the staging of plays were awarded to the "Theatres Royal" (the Theatre Royal, Drury Lane and the Royal Opera House at Covent Garden) while all the other theatres, even in 1823, could only perform melodramas, burlesque, pantomimes, puppet theatre, musical entertainments, and spectacles.
+This meant that Richard Brinsley Peake's Presumption had to include music, pantomime and spectacle in order for it legally to be staged.
+Thus, the play had songs that the Creature could react to, mime as the Creature was mute, and spectacle in the form of an avalanche in the finale.
 The drama opened on Monday, 28 July 1823, at the head of a programme that included two farces, The Rival Soldiers and Sharp and Flat.
-In its original form the play ran for thirty-seven performances at the English Opera House during a summer season that lasted for three months.
+In its original form the popularity of the play, witnessed by thousands each night, saw it run for thirty-seven performances at the English Opera House in the West End during a summer season that lasted for three months.

-The play was performed in New York City in January 1825, and at the Porte St. Martin in Paris in 1826 - on both occasions with great success.
-In the meantime, support for Presumption in London continued through to 1824 when it was performed three times at the Theatre Royal in Covent Garden.
+The acclaim Presumption received in London was soon emulated overseas when it was performed in New York City in January 1825, and at the Porte St. Martin in Paris in 1826 – on both occasions with great success.
+In the meantime, support for the play in London continued through to 1824 when it was performed three times at the Theatre Royal in Covent Garden.
 The 1824 performances were presented with a different cast with the exception of T. P. Cooke and Robert Keeley, who continued in their roles from the previous year.
 The play was performed for several evenings in 1827, with William Bennett as Frankenstein, Richard John O. Smith as the Creature, and Keeley as Fritz.
 The English Opera House occasionally revived Presumption as an afterpiece until at least 1850.